Bianca Marais is the author of the beloved Hum If You Don't Know the Words and If You Want to Make God Laugh,

-She teaches at the University of Toronto's School of Continuing Studies
+She taught at the University of Toronto's School of Continuing Studies

 where she was awarded an